Summer Reading Challenge

 In order to encourage students to read during the summer vacation they are once again being challenged to read for water balloons!
 These water balloons will be used next fall during our “Welcome Back Fun Day”.
 Students are asked to enjoy books from several different genres (book categories base on style) listed on the attached Reading Record Sheet.
 Student will receive one water balloon for each genre read.
 Parents are asked to fill in a box on the Reading Record sheet when a book has been finished.
 Students may earn up to eight water balloons to throw at their teachers and administrators… fun fun fun!

-Grade Pre-K-2 (their grade for 2016-2017 school year) are encouraged to read three children’s books from each category OR read one chapter book for each category.
+Grade Pre-K-2 are encouraged to read three children’s books from each category OR read one chapter book for each category.
 (Remember they can also be read to.)

 Enjoy Reading This Summer,

 Easton Elementary Staff

 Between sports, video games, and playing outside, there's lots of competition for kids' time in the summer.
 Here are some ideas for ways they can still sneak in their reading.

 Encourage kids to take five or ten minutes at the beginning of each day to read, before doing anything else.
 They can even set a timer — chances are they'll want to keep going after it buzzes!

 Know a child going to soccer camp?
 Connect him or her with sports stories by authors like Matt Christopher.
 Have a student who'll be in summer school?
 The Summer of May by Cecilia Galante is a moving novel about a girl coming to terms with her own summer school experience.

 Encourage children to always carry a book with them.
 It sounds simple, but kids may be surprised to discover all the time during the day they have for reading- on the way to camp or town, in a waiting room, or during commercial breaks.

 4. Have Family Reading Time